YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For strong sun, layered protection is safer.
 Short exposure, shade, a loose hat when it is safe, and sunscreen after the skin is ready.
 No single measure should be used as an excuse for careless exposure.

-Patients sometimes ask this before returning to outdoor work.
+This comes up before outdoor work as well.
 If the job requires a hard hat, helmet, long sun exposure, or heavy sweating, that is not a sunscreen question alone.
 Work timing and headwear safety need separate planning.

 What should I do at the beach or pool?